New campus wide Sexual Harassment Policy adopted - May 2016

 Fenton Hall Room 143, (716) 673-3358

 The Title IX Coordinator is specifically trained to offer support for anyone regarding an incident of sexual violence.
 The coordinator can assist in decision making related to filing criminal or on campus judicial charges, and would serve in the capacity of an investigator related to an on campus hearing process.
 The coordinator can assist in obtaining interim measures and helps to manage the campus response for intervention and training.
 The coordinator is a neutral role who also maintains statistical information related to reported sexual violence to understand the campus climate.

 611 Maytum Hall, (716) 673-3271

-Judicial Affairs adjudicates cases for students who are charged with violations of the Students Rights and Responsibilities (Code of Conduct).
-Students may discuss issues of sexual assault, partner violence, stalking or other acts of misconduct by scheduling a meeting with the Director of Judicial Affairs at (716) 673-3271.
+Student Conduct adjudicates cases for students who are charged with violations of the Students Rights and Responsibilities (Code of Conduct).
+Students may discuss issues of sexual assault, partner violence, stalking or other acts of misconduct by scheduling a meeting with the Director of Student Conduct at (716) 673-3271.

 Fredonia Village Police